mwc360/mwc360.github.io/_posts/2025-02-26-The-Art-and-Science-of-Table-Compaction.md

 ## What about larger batch sizes?
 I performed testing at both 100K and 1M row batch sizes.
 At 100K row batches the results are nearly identical to the 1K row batches.
 At 1M rows, Auto Compaction appeared to be running too frequently which resulted in much less of a performance benefit.

 With auto compaction we now see that as our data volume increases we start to accumulate files that are right sized (> 128Mb).
 The active file count no longer returns to 1 file every 4 batches, instead it increases linearly and ends with 42 total files.
-The frequency of mini-compactions that are runs adapts as the data volume changes, based on the count of small files below a max file count threshold (explained later).
+The frequency of mini-compactions that are runs adapts as the data volume changes, based on the count of small files below a max file count threshold (the `minNumFiles` trigger described earlier).

 > _Note: the below chart is on a zoomed-in Y-axis scale to better illustrate the bug._